 Through a membership consultation and vote and input from HEE and the RCoA, the Association determined that PA(A)s would become AAs.

-Please note this is a distance learning course and so can be undertaken at any hospital within the UK.
+Please note these are distance learning courses and so can be undertaken at any hospital within the UK.

-As there is currently no regulator to assess equivalence, individuals wishing to work as AAs, with qualifications from outside the UK, would have to be individually assessed by the University of Birmingham.
-(2)
+As there is currently no regulator to assess equivalence, individuals wishing to work as AAs, with qualifications from outside the UK, would have to be individually assessed by the University of Birmingham, UCL or Lancaster University.

 The role encompasses pre-, intra- and post-operative care.
 Working under the overall supervision of a consultant anaesthetist, the AA may participate in: